 Q – Besides the cost of each Ko’olau model, what are the differences?
 Is the quality of each model different?

-A – Model differences are primarily cosmetic.
-Basic construction for optimal tone, volume, and durability is the same for all models, from the Model 1 to the Collector’s Series.
+A – Models currently available are 100, Delux, CS, and Premium.
+The differences are primarily cosmetic.
+Basic construction for optimal tone, volume, and durability is the same for all models, from the Model 100 to the Premium.

 ‘Ukuleles in the past were thought of as simply a a cheap “throw away” toy.
 But today, some manufacturers are producing very high quality ‘ukuleles, and prices have risen dramatically.